Memiry/Pyproj/README.md

-Hello, this is a test for   ELEC872 COURSES
+Hello, this is a project repo for ELEC877 COURSE